Greed and fear: How VIX works

 By utilising short-term near-the-money put and call options, VIX gauges suggested volatility of S&P stock market index options through the forthcoming 30 days.

 Media usually quote the VIX because many investors consider the S&P 500 to be a reliable proxy for the entire market.

 CNN Fear & Greed Index

 There is also another available index that can gauge greed and fear developed by CNNMoney.
 This index is based on seven indicators: Safe Haven Demand, Stock Price Momentum, Stock Price Strength, Stock Price Breadth, Put and Call Options, Junk Bond Demand, and Market Volatility.

 All aforementioned indicators are separately gauged using scales from 0 to 100.
 A reading from 0 to 49 indicates fear.
 A reading of 50 is neutral.
 Readings from 51 to 100 demonstrate that investors are greedy.
 To calculate this index, a computer takes an equal-weighted average of those seven indicators.

+Historical daily values of the CNN Fear & Greed Index, including interactive charts and detailed statistics dating back to 2011, are independently archived and made available online.